 What's happened

-A new satirical sculpture titled 'King of the World' appeared on the National Mall, depicting Donald Trump and Jeffrey Epstein in a Titanic pose.
-Created by anonymous artists, it criticizes Trump's relationship with Epstein amid ongoing scrutiny of classified files and allegations.
-The statue is on display until Friday night.
+A new satirical statue titled 'King of the World' appeared on the National Mall, depicting Donald Trump and Jeffrey Epstein in a Titanic pose.
+Created by anonymous artists, it criticizes Trump's relationship with Epstein amid ongoing investigations into the former president's ties to Epstein's sex crimes.
+The statue is temporary, permitted until Friday night.

 What's behind the headline?